What does your curriculum look like?

 Our curriculum is divided into a few portions: computer science, server-side, front-end, continuous delivery, technical leadership and post-graduation preparation.
 All of our curriculum is delivered in a project format, following extreme programming principles (pair programming, test driven development, agile, etc.).
 We operate our classroom as closely as we can to what a top modern engineering team would do.
 Subjects typically include the following:

-Computer Science: Language fundamentals, advanced data structures, recursion, object oriented and functional programming, data modeling, algorithm design/strategies, complexity analysis, inheritance patterns
+Computer Science: Language fundamentals, advanced data structures,recursion, object oriented and functional programming, data modeling, algorithm design/strategies, complexity analysis, inheritance patterns, etc.

-Front-End: Framework architecture, UI design, UX theory, React/Redux
+Front-End: Framework architecture, UI design, React, Redux, etc.

-Continuous Delivery: Test driven development, continuous delivery/deployment, build tools, Heroku, Amazon Web Services
+Continuous Delivery: Test driven development, continuous delivery/deployment, build tools, Heroku, advanced team dynamics, etc.

-Technical Leadership: Product prototyping, development and management, agile workflows, team communication
+Tech-Focused Leadership: Product prototyping, development and management, agile workflows, team communication, etc.

-Post-Graduation: Technical interview techniques, white-boarding, resume and cover letter writing, online personal branding, fundraising and investments
+Post-Graduation: Technical and non-technical interview techniques, white-boarding,resume and cover letter writing, online personal branding, fundraising and investments, pitching, etc.

 A good measure of that is if you are able to solve challenges at the 8kyu or 7kyu level on Codewars.